hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_featuring_a_stylized_illustration_of_a_d_6f5c971b-6b00-4986-b9c7-21175b40e847-0_2.content.md

 ## Contact Us

 If you have any questions or would like to learn more about our services, please don't hesitate to get in touch.
-You can reach us at [email protected] or by filling out the contact form on our website.
+You can reach us at me@pavolhejny.com or by filling out the contact form on our website.

 Thank you for visiting our website, and we look forward to hearing from you!